 Used in a sentence: I think I like the back of this pieces better..

-9. Frogging : This is the act of pulling out your stitches, usually when you’ve made a mistake or are finished with a swatch and don’t want to waste yarn.
+9. Frogging : This is the act of pulling out your stitches and affectingly unraveling your work.
+Usually when you’ve made a mistake or are finished with a swatch and don’t want to waste yarn.
 In extreme cases when you find a beautiful stitch that is a yarn eater and definitely do not have enough to complete the project you wanted.

 Used in a sentence: I frogged 12 rows because I noticed I skipped a stitch.